aturfah/cmplxsys530-final/proposal.md

 ### 5) Assessment and Outcome Measures

 The behavior of interest is how the players behave in battles.
-This includes prediction of oppnent's moves, playing towards a 'win condition', and operating under uncertainty.
+This includes prediction of oppnent's moves, playing towards a 'win condition', and decision-making under uncertainty.
 The emergent property of interest is how the metagame develops, which pokemon rise to dominance, and general usage trends.

 At the battle level, logs of battles will be have to be manually tracked to make sure proper decisions are being made.
 At the metagame level, the only real measure of accuracy is current ladder statistics, which would be dependant on whether or not agents can change their teams.
 If not, preformance of teams will be 'validated' against the actual PS ladder.